-At National Grid, we have a lot of engineers.
-Their engineering and asset management expertise is vital to keep the gas and electricity flowing to where it needs to be, so everyone in the regions in which we operate can go about their daily lives.
+At National Grid we have a lot of engineers.
+Their engineering and asset management expertise is vital to keep the gas and electricity flowing to where it needs to be, so everyone in the regions where we operate can go about their daily lives.

 The following case studies provide more details:

 Engineering and asset management are vital to our ability to deliver safe, efficient, reliable and environmentally sound performance.
 Our Chief Engineers make sure there is significant focus on engineering and asset management at a senior level within our organisation.

 - We recruit, train and develop talented people who can go on to lead the energy industry in the future.

 - We help our employees achieve professional registration, by offering structured training and mentoring.